-5. Don’t forget the makeup (That means you too, men!)
+5. Don't forget the makeup (this includes men!)

 Because studio lights can wash out complexions, we suggest that you consider wearing makeup to your interview.
 Women should stick to natural eye shadow shades, blended foundation, blush, and a subtle lip.
 As for the men, most crews will provide a light layer of colored powder to even out your complexion and avoid shine.

 6. Body language matters

 You might have all the right things to say, but your body language and the way you say them has to match.
 Maintain eye contact with your interviewer, project your voice, and pay attention to your posture.
 By doing these three things you will appear engaged and confident.

 We understand that this can be a challenging feat for many people, but with the proper techniques, you can conquer any interview that comes your way!
 Remember to smile, relax, and enjoy yourself.